 How to Check Your Roof for Wind Damage

-We recommend inspecting your roof after hail or high winds from tropical storms.
+We recommend inspecting your roof for damage after hail or high winds from tropical storms and other strong storms.
 Take a walk around all sides of your home and inspect your roof from the ground level.
 Use binoculars, if needed, to take a closer look at suspect areas of your roof for any damaged shingles.
 Inspect all roof surfaces, including the fascia and gutters.
 Look for broken or missing shingles, loose panels, damaged ventilation pipes, and bent fascia.

 Examine the structures around your chimney too.
 Does the seal around your chimney look bent or missing?
 As mentioned above, also check for loose roof pieces around your property.